Consumer Protection and Information

 Reasonableness.
 In all dealings with landlords and tenants, and with vendors and purchasers, we will ensure we act with a reasonable attitude in all matters.
 Similarly, landlords and tenants and vendors and purchasers are expected to act with a reasonable attitude in all matters.
 We reserve the right to refuse to deal with any request or demand that we deem unreasonable that is put forward to us by either landlord or tenant, or vendor or purchaser.
 Any landlord or tenant, or vendor or purchaser, who considers they have a grievance against us has the ultimate right to refer the matter to an appropriate authority, being The Property Ombudsman in accordance with our complaints procedure as above or any other such body as may be applicable.

-Data Protection Act 1998.
-We comply with all the requirements of the Act to make sure any personal information we have on our records relating to our customers both actual and potential, are kept safe and secure.
+General Data Protection Regulation (GDPR).
+We comply with all the requirements of GDPR to make sure any personal information we have on our records relating to our customers both actual and potential, are kept safe and secure.
 However, we will need to disclose certain information to some organisations such as utility suppliers and council tax departments, and our terms and conditions give further information on this.
 We also pass on information to other businesses which act on our customers’ behalf, for example to solicitors whom our customers are considering instructing.
-We may share your information with credit reference agencies and other companies for use in making credit decisions, to prevent fraud or to pursue debtors.
-We may pass your information to financial services companies, but we will always ask your consent either verbally or in writing prior to doing so.
+We may share your information with credit reference agencies and other companies or statutory bodies for use in making credit decisions, to prevent fraud and to comply with our legal duties, or to pursue debtors.
+We may pass your information to financial services companies, but we will always ask your explicit consent either verbally or in writing prior to doing so.
 If you need further information please write to either the Lettings or the Sales Manager, Davies & Davies Estate Agents, 85 Stroud Green Road, London N4 3EG.

 Fit and Safe for Letting.
 In respect of properties offered for rental, we may not be aware of any problems affecting the condition of the property or its fittings or contents, especially for properties we have not dealt with before.
 It is of vital importance for the landlord to ensure the property is in good order as well as fit and safe for letting, and we rely upon the landlord to do this.
 When problems do become apparent on or after we let a property, we will do all we reasonably can to remedy any problems, but the responsibility remains with the landlord.
 The following regulations and requirements apply: